Daniel-Manea/big-data-assignment/README.txt

    ```bash
    docker-compose up -d
    ```

 This command will build and start the Docker containers as specified in the `docker-compose.yml` file.

+### Accessing Jupyter Notebook

 The Jupyter Notebook environment should be accessible at `http://localhost:8888`.

+You can also access the Jupyter Notebook by connecting to the running container using Visual Studio Code's "Remote - Containers" extension.
+Follow these steps:

+1. Open Visual Studio Code.

+2. Install the "Remote - Containers" extension if you haven't already.

+3. Click on the green icon in the bottom-left corner that says "Open a Remote Window."

+4. Select "Remote-Containers: Attach to Running Container..."

+5. Choose the running container named "notebook" (as specified in `docker-compose.yml`).

+This will open a Visual Studio Code window inside the running container, allowing you to work with the Jupyter Notebook environment directly from Visual Studio Code.

 ## Starting the API Endpoint